Lomna21/Lomna21/README.md

 <h3>

-- 🔭 I’m currently looking for intern
+- 🔭 I’m currently looking for an intern
-- 👯 I’m looking to collaborate on projects based on Java, JavaScript, and DSA!
+- 👯 I’m looking to collaborate on projects based on Java, JavaScript, and DSA
-- 💬 Ask me about anything JavaScript and DSA!
+- 💬 Ask me about anything JavaScript and DSA
 - 📫 How to reach me: On any of my socials
 - ⚡ Fun fact: I am a professional Squash Player
 </h3>